 How to Choose the Right Surface Protection Film ...

-The name surface protection film kind of says it all its designed to protect critical surfaces from scratching, marring, abrasions, UV exposure, or dirt and contamination.
+The name surface protection film kind of says it all—it’s designed to protect critical surfaces from scratching, marring, abrasions, UV exposure, or dirt and contamination.
 Popular and successful due to its strength and durability, protective film is actually an adhesive tape.
-Its produced from thin film layers bonded together to create a barrier, guarding everything from a buildings glass to anything else requiring under-construction protection.
-For example, Its the shrink-wrap plastic that comes affixed to your new refrigerator, and its the roll of material used to cover and protect the surface of fabricated parts, especially in the automotive industry.
-And its used extensively by manufacturers of metal and plastic sheets.
-They are also scratch proof and help reduce the penetration of sunlight and UV rays.
+It’s produced from thin film layers bonded together to create a barrier, guarding everything from a building’s glass to anything else requiring under-construction protection.
+For instance, it’s the shrink-wrap plastic that comes affixed to your new refrigerator, and it’s the roll of material used to cover and protect the surface of fabricated parts, especially in the automotive industry.
+Additionally, it is extensively used by manufacturers of metal and plastic sheets, providing scratch resistance while also reducing the penetration of sunlight and UV rays.

 NB Product Page